octokit/octokit.js/README.md

 }
 ```

-When the `POST /api/github/oauth/token` was successful, the `token` event is emitted, too.

 <a name="todo-oauth-client"></a>

 **TODO:** create a `@octokit/oauth-client` module which does the above automagically.
 Here is how it could work: